Meet Vault12 at CryptoMondays London, December 9, 2024 and The Digital Commonwealth Awards, London, December 13, 2024

 3. Kraken Identifies Critical Flaw in Trezor Hardware Wallets (2020): Kraken Security Labs has devised a way to extract seeds from both cryptocurrency hardware wallets offered from industry leader Trezor, the Trezor One and Trezor Model T.

 No software is perfect, and no wallet is ideal.
-However some are more compromised than others.
+However, some designs have been more compromised than others.

 What happens if your wallet is lost or stolen?

-Security is paramount, but in the world of crypto, the degree to which the backup and recovery solutions are foolproof is equally important.
+Security is paramount, but in the world of crypto, the degree to which backup and recovery solutions are foolproof for users is equally important.
 Here are the backup and recovery options for these two wallets:

 Ledger Nano X